 These offer support to standalone bathtubs made of acrylic and cast iron; the feet are also made from either brass or cast iron in most cases.

-Used for leveling, especially in case of bathtubs and when they are installed this accessory is imperative.
+Used for levelling, especially in case of bathtubs and when they are installed this accessory is imperative.

 A layer of material applied to the surface of a ceramic-ware or glass panels to restrict or prevent the growth and breeding of germs, bacteria and other microorganisms.

 A therapy involving the use of coloured lights in a particular order to cause relaxation.

-A Corner Bath is Specially designed bath that fit in a corner that features a bowed front and two identical sides.
+A Corner Bath is specially designed bath that fits in a corner that features a bowed front and two identical sides.

 This design is intended for corner installation with one side longer than the other, this unevenness gives it the offset character.